-Purchased in 2006 and stored in my basement since then.
-It has been driven a few times throughout the 10 years I have had it and been “working” on it, but it has spent most of its time begging for me (or someone else) to give it some loving.
+I have a 1973 Jeep CJ5 that I purchased in 2005 and have had it stored in my basement since then.
+It has been driven a few times throughout the years I have had and been “working” on it, but it has spent most of its time begging for me (or someone else) to give it some loving.

 The basics and new stuff